Dudley Boyz: Late careers and retirement (2016–2025)

-Return to Impact Wrestling (2023)

-Team 3D reunited on the 1000th episode of Impact in a winning effort against The Desi Hit Squad.
+On September 21, 2023, Team 3D reunited on the 1000th episode of Impact in a winning effort against The Desi Hit Squad.
 After the match, they put Rohit Raju through a table.

-Retirement (2025)

-After The Hardys (Jeff Hardy and Matt Hardy) captured the TNA World Tag Team Championship at Slammiversary, they were later confronted in the ring by old rival Bully Ray.
-While congratulating them on their title win, Ray would later challenge The Hardys to face Team 3D (Ray and Devon) one final time at Bound for Glory, which The Hardys accepted.
+At the 2025 Slammiversary, Bully Ray confronted The Hardys (Jeff Hardy and Matt Hardy) after they captured the TNA World Tag Team Championship.
+While congratulating them on their title win, Ray would also challenge The Hardys to face Team 3D one final time at Bound for Glory, which The Hardys accepted.
 On the September 25 episode of Impact!, both The Hardys and Team 3D agreed to make the match a Tables match with the TNA World Tag Team Championship on the line, after Ray admitted that he and Devon were always bothered by the fact that they had lost to The Hardys in the very first tag team Tables match at the WWE Royal Rumble over 25 years ago.
-On October 7, at NXT vs. TNA Showdown, The Hardys would defeat DarkState (Dion Lennox and Osiris Griffin) to win the NXT Tag Team Championship and it would subsequently be announced the following day that their match with Team 3D, dubbed as "One Final Table", would be a Winner Takes All match for both the NXT and TNA Tag Team Championship.
-At the Bound for Glory event, after being announced as both Team 3D and The Dudley Boyz, they lost the match and officially retired from in-ring competition, removing their boots and giving them to The Hardys.
+On October 7, at NXT vs. TNA Showdown, The Hardys would defeat DarkState (Dion Lennox and Osiris Griffin) to win the NXT Tag Team Championship, and it would subsequently be announced the following day that their match with Team 3D, dubbed as "One Final Table", would be a Winner Takes All match for both the NXT and TNA Tag Team Championship.
+At the Bound for Glory event (with a special appearance by Spike Dudley), after being announced as both Team 3D and The Dudley Boyz, they lost the match and officially retired from in-ring competition, removing their boots and giving them to The Hardys.